Originally published on April 25, 2018. Updated June 26, 2024.

 2. Simple Gantt chart template

-If you want a simple Gantt chart that can be put to use for any project quickly, this is the template for you.
-Available from the MS Office template library, this template is quite flexible and can be used for small and medium-sized projects.
+This template is for you if you want a simple Gantt chart that can be used quickly for any project.
+Available from the MS Office template library, it is quite flexible and can be used for small and medium-sized projects.

 Download: Office.com (Excel)